j-chiesa/fabric-adventure-works-sales/README.md

 - **Version Control**: Leverage Azure DevOps repositories for version control.

 ## Future Enhancements
-- Transform Gold lakehouses to warehouses for query performance.
+- Change Gold lakehouses to warehouses for query performance.
+- Add ProducttType column based on the product number for analysis.